Culture of Saudi Arabia: Other customs

 Observers have noted the importance of custom and tradition in Saudi society.
-Folk beliefs such as "which foot to step first into the bathroom with, or urinating on the wheel of a new car to ward off the evil eye," hold an important place.
+Folk beliefs such as "which foot to step first into the bathroom with" hold an important place.

 Older brothers—even if older by only a few days—should have their hand kissed by younger brothers, sit above them on formal occasions, enter a room before them.

 Women who go on even short trips of a few days are expected to visit senior relatives and even close neighbors to bid them goodbye, and upon returning, make another round of visits to the same individuals to pay her respects and dispense small gifts.
 Saudis may "require four to six months" to check their plans with extended family before finalizing them.

-One observer has noted that "through their love of language, Saudis are swayed more by words rather than ideas and more by ideas than facts."
-While vigorous public arguments ("shouting matches") may be commonplace, it "is most unusual to see a Saudi strike another Saudi."
-This emphasis on rhetoric is reflected in foreign affairs where, for example, the government "regularly condemns the State of Israel in the most vehement and bloodcurdling terms but rarely takes action."
+Wasta: A term that refers to the use of connections and relationships to gain benefits and advantages.
+It is evident all around the world, but specifically in the Middle East.
+Key features of Wasta can include negotiations and contracts, better employment opportunities, and social ties.
+The Wasta culture in Saudi Arabia can connect to their family orientedness with extended family, as someone would always want something to be easier if a connection is present.